Prime (film): Plot

 However, Lisa soon realizes that the relationship is serious, and tells Rafi that she is David's mother.
 Feeling embarrassed and betrayed, Rafi ends her treatment with Lisa.
 Their differences causing problems between them, Rafi and David break up.
 A couple of weeks later, David is enjoying a night on the town with his best friend Morris; David gets drunk and ends up sleeping with Sue, Rafi's friend from work.
 The same day, after bumping into each other at the supermarket and going back to David's place, David and Rafi start seeing each other again.
 They also try to make the relationship stronger by going to a Friday night dinner with David's family.
 The rift between Rafi and Lisa is patched up, although Rafi brings up the possibility of her and David having children, to which Lisa reacts strongly.
 A few days later, Rafi discovers that David had slept with Sue, and David and Rafi fight.
 After sulking for some time, David goes to seek Lisa's help as both his mother and as a therapist.
 She advises him to do what he can to keep the relationship, because it was through Rafi that Lisa was able to understand David's career as an artist.
 David goes back to Rafi to apologize and offer to give her a child because that is what she wants the most.
 At first, Rafi accepts his apology.
 They fall into bed together, and Rafi realizes how deep David's love must be for him to make such a sacrifice—he is so much younger than she is, and having a child at his age will more than likely negatively impact his art career.
 Somehow, she convinces him that love is not enough to keep a relationship going, and they break up.

-A year later, David and Morris are seen leaving the first restaurant where he and Rafi had their first proper date.
+A year later, David and Morris are seen leaving the restaurant where he and Rafi had their first proper date.
 Going back to retrieve his forgotten hat, David spots Rafi but she does not see him; he gets his hat, rushes out the door, and hides.
 He defrosts the glass a bit to watch her, and she turns around and sees him.
 They share a smile before parting.